lisael/jay/README.md

 1. What does `jay` mean ?
   - Nothing.
 I wrote this an evening listening to Jay Reatard.
+  - 3 letters, left-hand/right-hand balanced on a qwerty keyboard, no know tool with the same name...
+Perfect name.

 2. Can I help ?
   - Sure!
 Open an issue, a PR, get in touch with me (`lisael` on freenode) for any comment,